Ukrainian mafia: Odesa mafia

-In the 1990s a powerful gang led by Alexander Angert, known as the Don of Odesa, Gennadiy Trukhanov, now the current mayor of Odesa, and Nickolay Fomichev established a large drug and arms trafficking scheme, after they made money in the oil industry.
+In the 1990s a powerful gang led by Alexander Angert, known as the Don of Odesa, Gennadiy Trukhanov, the ex-mayor of Odesa, and Nickolay Fomichev established a large drug and arms trafficking scheme, after they made money in the oil industry.
 The gang branched out into Europe, using Italy as a base of their operations.
 According to the authorities, the notorious arms dealer Leonid Minin was also involved in the scheme.

 In the United States the Odesa mafia is based in the Brighton Beach district of Brooklyn, New York.
 It is regarded as the most powerful post-Soviet criminal organization in the United States and has since expanded its operations to Miami, Los Angeles and the San Francisco Bay area, where it has established connections with local Armenian and Israeli crime figures.
 It's known for being a very secretive organization and is involved in protection rackets, loan-sharking, murder-for-hire, narcotics trafficking, as well as the infamous fuel tax fraud rackets.
 Nonetheless a large amount of Odesa mafia-connected gangsters have become part of the US' criminal folklore, examples being Marat Balagula, Evsei Agron and Boris Nayfeld.
 Feuds, often resulting in extreme violence, happened in the 1980s and 1990s between Odesa gangsters such as the internal war between Balagula and Agron at first, and later on between the Nayfeld brothers and Monya Elson.

-“Amber mafia”
+In summer 2010 the Security Service of Ukraine discovered two loads of Bolivian cocaine with a combined weight of more than 700 kilograms and estimated to cost over 61 million USD on a Chilean ship docked in the Port of Odesa.
+According to the investigators, the cocaine was planned for transportation into the European Union through Moldova.

+"Amber mafia"

 In the amber-rich region of northwestern Ukraine, particularly around the village of Klesiv, a vast illegal mining industry has flourished, operating largely outside of state control and generating hundreds of millions of euros annually.
-Despite the high demand for amber in international markets, including China and the Middle East, the trade is dominated by a network of illegal miners, smugglers, corrupt officials, and armed groups, collectively known as Ukraine’s “amber mafia.”
+Despite the high demand for amber in international markets, including China and the Middle East, the trade is dominated by a network of illegal miners, smugglers, corrupt officials, and armed groups, collectively known as Ukraine's "amber mafia."
 While only a few companies possess legal extraction rights, the majority of mining takes place informally, often with devastating environmental consequences, such as the destruction of thousands of hectares of forest.
 Law enforcement efforts have been largely ineffective, with allegations that police, security services, and even prosecutors are complicit in protecting and profiting from the trade.
 Local miners, many of whom turn to amber extraction out of economic desperation, earn modest wages but often face extortion and violence.
 Although there is growing recognition that legalization and proper regulation could reduce corruption and support the local economy, a draft law remains stalled in parliament.
-In the absence of reform, the region remains mired in lawlessness, described by locals as the “People’s Republic of Amber,” where state authority is weak and criminal networks thrive unchecked.
+In the absence of reform, the region remains mired in lawlessness, described by locals as the "People's Republic of Amber," where state authority is weak and criminal networks thrive unchecked.